Hrishav07/hackathon/README.md

 # hackathon
-it took place in 2023 techyon, which is the tech festt of juet.
+it took place in 2023 techayon 23, which is the tech festt of juet.